con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags chen po rigs gsum pa/ /
 > 	chen po rigs] VM; chen pos rigs NyiGyu

-To be realised by all of the buddhas,
+What all the perfect buddhas are to know,
 The buddhas' unsurpassed awakening,
 Devoid of syllables, yet born of mantra,
-Bred of Great Mantra's threefold lineage,[^143-1] (143)
+Arisen from Great Mantra's threefold family,[^143-1] (143)

-[^143-1]: According to Vilāsavajra, the three lineages (i.e. families) are those of Vairocana, Akṣobhya, and Amitābha.
+[^143-1]: According to Vilāsavajra, the three families are those of Vairocana, Akṣobhya, and Amitābha.

 > sarvamantrārthajanako mahābindur anakṣaraḥ |